izzaliiii/driver-drowsiness-detection-system/README.md

 python setup.py install --yes USE_AVX_INSTRUCTIONS --no DLIB_USE_CUDA
 ```
 # step 2
 - Download the dlib’s pre-trained facial landmark detector. from hear "http://jmp.sh/4bIYiPU " place it place it same floder where alarm.wav contains
+if you have used any other pre trained model then remember to change the name from code.

 - Note: without dlib’s pre-trained facial landmark detector file you can't run the code